gvwilson/thirdbit/_posts/2018/05/2018-05-06-cigarettes-and-shopify.md

 That's why I resigned from Shopify last year after working there for only a week.
-Donald Trump had just been inaugurated, and company after company was pulling its ads from Breitbart News, the alt-right "news" site that Steve Bannon used to inflame the white hate that helped propel Trump into the White House.
+Donald Trump had just been inaugurated, and company after company was pulling its ads from Breitbart News, the alt-right "news" site Steve Bannon used to inflame the white hate that helped propel Trump into the White House.
-Shopify, though, had decided to keep hosting Breitbart's online store.
+Shopify, though, decided to keep hosting Breitbart's online store.
 Management said it was about supporting free speech: after all,
 *they* weren't going to be the ones selling brain cigarettes to kids.